markcyen/markcyen/README.md

 Welcome to my humble Github abode.

 Grateful for you taking the time to view my profile and projects.
-I am a student of software development and seek to create applications that could help others and myself as well.
-My hope is to utilize new skils, coupled with prior experiences in finance and government, to make a better world.
+I am a software developer and seek to create applications that could help others and myself as well.
+My hope is to utilize these skills, coupled with prior experiences in finance and government, to make a better world.
 I enjoy learning and teaching what I have learned to others, to grow and encourage others to grow as a team and community.

 #### Personal Links:
 <section display="inline-block">